bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 ![Star Wars state data](starwars_data.png)

 * Your goal here is to build an app that displays the data provided in whatever way you see fit!
-Don't worry about the fields who's values are URL's.
+Don't worry about the fields whose values are URLs.
 You'll figure out what to do with data like that later on in the course.
 * For now, just build a react app that displays this fun Star Wars data.
 Build a card for each object and style it to make it nice and fancy.